Spice up your inbox with FREE German recipes and a free recipe ebook!

 8. Oma's German Red Cabbage

-Looking for something bold and brave to pair your rouladen with?
-Well, these Brussel sprouts, aka Rosenkohl, are the perfect candidate.
+Looking for something unique to pair your rouladen with?
+These Brussel sprouts, aka Rosenkohl, are the perfect candidate.

 10. Green Beans